Employment Rights Act - summary

 Day-one right to unfair dismissal claims

-| Expected in 2027 (but not confirmed) | Employees will gain the right to claim unfair dismissal from day one of employment.
+| 1 January 2027 | Employees will gain the right to claim unfair dismissal after 6 months of employment.
 Currently, two years’ continuous service is required.
+The law will apply retrospectively, so any employee recruited on or after 1 July 2026 will gain fair dismissal rights.

 (Discrimination claims can be made from day one of employment – this won’t change). | Contract of employment